openfl/www.openfl.org/learn/haxelib/tutorials/adding-animation.md

 ## Issues

 Any problems?
-Please visit the [community forums](http://community.openfl.org) if you are experiencing trouble!
+Please visit the [community forums](http://community.openfl.org) or [Discord server](https://discord.gg/tDgq8EE) if you are experiencing trouble!

 [Return to Tutorials](../)